 The Environmental Working Group’s Skin Deep database has given it the highest score (on a scale from 1 to 10, with 10 being the worst) for its negative health impact.
 Formaldehyde and formaldehyde-releasing preservatives are associated with widespread allergic contact dermatitis.

 Moreover, the American Contact Dermatitis Society named formaldehyde as the Allergen of the Year for 2015 (source).
 Formaldehyde is one reason for widespread allergic contact dermatitis.
-It usually develops a few hours after the allergen (i.e. the substance to which the person is allergic) touches the skin and causes symptoms.
+It usually develops a few hours after the allergen (i.e., the substance to which the person is allergic) touches the skin and causes symptoms.
+Learn how to protect yourself from formaldehyde in products.

 Symptoms of exposure to formaldehyde